phil-opp/blog_os/blog/content/edition-2/posts/02-minimal-rust-kernel/index.md

 For running `bootimage` and building the bootloader, you need to have the `llvm-tools-preview` rustup component installed.
 You can do so by executing `rustup component add llvm-tools-preview`.

-After installing `bootimage` and adding the `llvm-tools-preview` component, we can create a bootable disk image by going back into your cargo project directory and executing:
+After installing `bootimage` and adding the `llvm-tools-preview` component, you can create a bootable disk image by going back into your cargo project directory and executing:

 ```
 > cargo bootimage